gvwilson/thirdbit/src/fiction/in-heck/outline.md

     -   Character arc: accepts that being a leader is not the same as re-creating Consensus
 -   Crusher (minor ally): a large hauler bot and Dockety's partner
 -   Able the mailbot (incidental): happy-go-lucky
-    -   It is destroyed in battle (minor tragedy to the story, foreshadows Special Leaf's death)
+    -   It is damaged in battle (minor tragedy to the story, foreshadows Special Leaf's death)
 -   Special Blazes (antagonist): a tiger whose tech allows him to create and control fire
     -   He leads a group of Operators to Rusty Bridge after Sindy's powers are revealed
     -   A zealot dedicated to preventing the return of the Makers